jaganraajan/mcp-container-ts/README.md

 ```

 > [!NOTE]
-> On the first run, the server will create a local SQLite database file in the `./db/todo.db` folder.
+> When the applications starts, the server will create an [in-memory SQLite](https://www.sqlite.org/inmemorydb.html) database.
 This database is used to store the state of the tools and their interactions with the MCP server.

 ## Use the local MCP server from within a desktop MCP Client